All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I do any cardio, or just strength training?

-Semaglutide already creates a significant caloric deficit, so you do not need cardio for weight loss.
-However, two to three sessions of moderate cardio per week (walking, cycling, swimming) provide cardiovascular health benefits that strength training alone does not.
+Semaglutide already creates a significant caloric deficit, so you don't need cardio for weight loss.
+But two to three sessions of moderate cardio per week (walking, cycling, swimming) provide cardiovascular health benefits that strength training alone doesn't.
 Keep cardio moderate.
 Excessive cardio on top of semaglutide can accelerate muscle loss.

 What if I feel too tired to train?